Cherry Lips

 "Cherry Lips", also known as "Cherry Lips (Go Baby Go!)" is a song written, recorded and produced by alternative rock group Garbage for their third studio album, Beautiful Garbage.
 It was released in early 2002 by Mushroom Records as second single from the album.
 In the years since release, "Cherry Lips" has become an enduring track for the band, an alternative rock LGBTQ anthem, and after almost two decades continues to resonate, being used as the home run song of the Milwaukee Brewers and in advertisement campaigns for Microsoft's Surface Go laptop tablets.

-"Cherry Lips" was a hit in the UK, Ireland, and Italy, the latter of which it had been the sound of a prominent winter marketing campaign for Breil Stones, reaching No. 8 on the Italian charts.
-Like lead single "Androgyny", "Cherry Lips" was a success in New Zealand and Australia, where it became Garbage's biggest hit single, spending five non-consecutive weeks in the top ten.
+"Cherry Lips" was a hit in various countries including the UK, Ireland, and Italy, the latter of which it had been the sound of a prominent winter marketing campaign for Breil Stones, reaching No. 8 on the Italian charts.
+Like lead single "Androgyny", "Cherry Lips" was also a success in New Zealand and Australia, where it became Garbage's biggest hit single, spending five non-consecutive weeks in the top ten.
 "Cherry Lips" was ultimately certified Gold by the Australian Recording Industry Association.

 As the first Garbage single fully released in the aftermath of the September 11 attacks, the band donated a percentage of the royalties generated from the sales of "Cherry Lips" to the International Red Cross.